maxfer03/maxfer03/README.md

 ## ```Hello World!``` <img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="30px">
-- I’m Max, Fullstack Web developer studying at the Henry Bootcamp.
+- I’m Max, Fullstack Web developer.
-- Currently working in a team developing Wipit Board, a virtual backlog for pair programming.
 - Very interested in 3D rendering and physics simulation, looking forward to dive into them once I get bored of web dev (spoiler: that  will take some time for sure)
 - When not programming, you can find me playing the guitar or some videogames.
 Or programming anyways.